LBHackney-IT/Data-Platform-Playbook/docs/playbook/create-glue-jobs.md

 ## Creating Glue jobs using the Glue jobs Terraform template

 #### 1. Copy an existing Glue job or use the example below and populate the variables
+- Open the [Data Platform Project](https://github.com/LBHackney-IT/data-platform).
+If you don't have the correct permissions, you'll get a '404' error (see [prerequisites](./google-sheets-import#prerequisites)).
-If the file `23-aws-glue-jobs-<YOUR_DEPARTMENT_NAME>.tf` in the terraform directory exists, copy an existing module block.
+- Navigate to the main `terraform` directory.
+Open `23-aws-glue-jobs-<YOUR_DEPARTMENT_NAME>.tf` and copy an existing module block.
+_Create a new tf file for your department, named `23-aws-glue-jobs-<YOUR_DEPARTMENT_NAME>.tf` if it does not exist and refer to the [example](#example-module-block) below_
+- When updating the module
   - Do not change any spacing before the `=`
   - Do not remove the `"quotation marks"` around any values which use them

-_Create a new tf file for your department, named `23-aws-glue-jobs-<YOUR_DEPARTMENT_NAME>.tf` if it does not exist and refer to the [example](#example-module-block) below_

 Update the `module` name using the name convention `<job_name>_<department_name>`, for example "liberator_pcn_denormalisation_parking", it must be all lowercase with words separated by underscores.
 Ensure it's unique to all other module names in this file.